Cleveland Hopkins International Airport (CLE)

 WHAT ELSE TO SEE?

-If you only have time for one attraction in Cleveland, make sure it is the Rock and Roll Hall of Fame and Museum.
+After a few hours at the Heritage Museum, head over to the Rock and Roll Hall of Fame and Museum.
 Celebrating rock musicians, bands, songwriters, producers and legends, the Rock and Roll Hall of Fame does a tremendous job preserving the greats.
-Some of our favorite artifacts found inside the museum are: John Lennon’s jacket, Madonna’s bustier, Jimi Hendrix hand written lyrics to “Purple Haze”, Muddy Watters electric guitar and Jim Morison’s Cub Scout shirt!
+Some of our favorite artifacts found inside the museum are: John Lennon’s jacket, Madonna’s bustier, Jimi Hendrix handwritten lyrics to “Purple Haze”, Muddy Watters electric guitar and Jim Morison’s Cub Scout shirt.
 But if Rock N’ Roll isn’t your thing, you can always visit Cleveland’s Polka Hall of Fame!

 Enjoy the outdoors by taking a day trip to Lake Erie.
-Whether you want to swim, fish, parasail, canoe, scuba dive, Jet Ski, shop or simply lay on the beach, Lake Erie has it all!
-Expect a 2 hour round-trip drive from Cleveland to Lake Erie.
+Whether you want to swim, fish, parasail, canoe, scuba dive, Jet Ski, shop or simply lay on the beach, Lake Erie has it all.
+Expect a two-hour round-trip drive from Cleveland to Lake Erie.

 Did you know that Northeast Ohio has over 300 golf courses?
-Our favorite courses are part of Cleveland Metropark, which consists of 7 courses in the Cleveland surrounding area.
+Our favorite courses are part of Cleveland Metropark, which consists of eight courses in the Cleveland surrounding area.
 Depending on your level of play and your expectations for a round of golf, there is a great course waiting for you.
-Check out their handy golf quiz to determine your best match.
 Not to worry as you can easily rent a set of clubs at any course.

 BALLPARK CHASERS VACATION?

-If you are looking to stay in or around Cleveland, check out some Minor League Baseball.
-In addition, if you are an Indians fan, you can’t miss this chance to see three of your Minor League teams.
+If you are looking to stay in or around Cleveland, check out the following Minor League ballparks.
 The closest from Progressive Field (about 20 minutes) is the Lake County Captains.
-The Captains are a Single A affiliate of the Indians and play at the beautiful Classic Park.
-If you stop here make sure to try the funnel cakes!
+The Captains are a Single-A affiliate of the Indians and play at the beautiful Classic Park.
+If you stop here make sure to try the funnel cakes.
 40 minutes south of Cleveland is Akron, Ohio, home of the Double-A Affiliate of the Indians.
-The Akron Aeros and Canal Park offer special promotions all season including: $1 dogs on Mondays, buy 1 ticket get 1 free on Tuesdays, $1 drafts and sodas on Thursdays, and a free fireworks show on Fridays!
+The Akron RubberDucks and Canal Park offer special promotions all season including $1 dogs on Mondays, buy 1 ticket get 1 free on Tuesdays, $1 drafts and sodas on Thursdays, and free fireworks show on Fridays.
 The furthest park is Eastwood Field, home of the Mahoning Valley Scrappers.
-This short-season, Class A affiliate of the Indians, play from mid June through early September.
+This short-season, Class A affiliate of the Indians, play from mid-June through early September.